Multi-part algebra

 A free variable must be a single symbol.
 So students cannot use a variable name like 'widthwidth'.

-Restrictions when using student variables
+Restrictions when using variables